Kenneth Jackson (sportsman): Provincial career

 Jackson was named in the Scotland Probables side on 13 January 1934.
 Batting for selection, was his opponent on the Scotland Possibles side James Cotter from Hillhead HSFP.

 The Aberdeen Press and Journal noted that day:

 Cotter is a player of exceptional merit, he has, indeed, that quality all-roundness which seems to characterise all great players.
 A grand fullback, clever centre, he is also an accomplished stand-off half.
 Jackson will require to be his best to outshine Cotter.

 International career

 Jackson represented Scotland while a student, playing as a fly half in four Test matches in the 1933 and 1934 Home Nations Championship's.
+He scored a try against Wales (1933), a drop goal against Ireland (1933) - a total of 7 points under the rules at the time.

 Teaching career

 After graduating from Oxford, Jackson became a schoolmaster at Wellington College, Berkshire.

 Military career

 He served in the Second World War with the Duke of Wellington's Regiment, being conscripted in October 1940, with promotion to the war substantive rank of lieutenant coming in January 1941.
 Following the war, he gained the war substantive rank of captain, before relinquishing his commission in December 1946.